Blessed is She Who Has Believed

 For He made this promise to our ancestors, to Abraham and His children forever.”

 *How about you?
 What promises of God are you believing in faith?
 How has God blessed you for your faithfulness in the past?
+How do you claim the verse, “blessed is she who has believed that the Lord would fulfill His promises to her” for yourself?

 ***Unless otherwise indicated, all Scripture quotations are taken from the Holy Bible, New Living Translation, copyright © 1996, 2004, 2007 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.